2021 OFFICE BEARERS

 Roger Lu CPA – Councillor

-Roger is a trilingual, qualified accountant with experience across the accounting and financial services sectors, with focus in taxation law, business valuation and superannuation fund matters.
-Previously, Roger has worked in a listed financial services group and an accounting firm in Hobart.
-He holds a BBus from UTAS, a Diploma of Financial Services and he is a fellow of Tax Institute Australia.
+Roger is a trilingual adviser with experience across the accounting and financial services sectors.
+His focus is in taxation law, governance and not-for-profits matters, and hiss past roles include working with a listed financial services group and an accounting firm in Hobart.

 Donna Powell CPA – Councillor